Preparing Your Car for Fall

 Every fluid within your car needs to be inspected during the fall season.
 Start by replacing your windshield washer fluid with a new formula designed with colder conditions in mind.
 You can add this new formula to prepare your tank and to also ensure the fluid will not freeze up.

 You can also check on the antifreeze in your car to see that it is filled up properly and that you’ve got enough.
-Use only the correct fluid that is formulated to be added into your car without causing damage.
+Use only the correct fluid that is formulated to be added to your car without causing damage.
 You need to keep your coolant added properly so it will not be at risk of wearing out your vehicle.

 Get Your Air Filters Replaced

 While you can always clean out your air filters, they are only capable of lasting for so long before they wear out and tear apart.
-You need to add brand new air filters during the fall season.
+You need to add brand-new air filters during the fall season.

 This is especially needed so warm air can move around the vehicle without being backed up anywhere around the space.

 A dirty or damaged air filter can cause the pressure levels in your engine to go down.
-This in turns keeps air from flowing properly, thus causing your car’s fuel economy to decline.
+This, in turn, keeps air from flowing properly, thus causing your car’s fuel economy to decline.
 The emissions in your car can start to increase as well, potentially harming your engine.
 Fortunately, you can remove and add an air filter to your car without the use of any outside tools to make it work.

-Use these tips for seasonal vehicle maintenance will ensure that your car is prepared for the season.
+Using these tips for seasonal vehicle maintenance will ensure that your car is prepared for the season.